 I recommend Alan Applegate's website www.K0BG.com for anyone desiring to operate mobile HF.

-My antenna is a 205' horizontal delta loop 30' above the ground over my house, and I am constantly amazed at how well it works.
+At the home QTH, my antenna is a 205' horizontal delta loop 30' above the ground over my house, and I am constantly amazed at how well it works.

 Thank you for stopping by my QRZ page and 73,

 Shown below is my current station minus the G11 and the G59.
 The red circuit boards are the aggregate PICaSTAR that includes the smaller 20W Power Amplifier board to the right and an LPF board at the back (designed by Steve, G6ALU, and Ray, G4TZR, respectively ).
 The aluminum box on the top of the KPA500 is my homebrew G11/G59.

 The most recent addition - the PICaSTAR P2a with TFT Display -

 I have now mounted the 20W PA in a Hammond enclosure -

 Here's the G6TZR LPF board for the PICaSTAR in a Hammond box, too.

 Below is my workbench that includes in the front a homebrew 2GHz Modular Spectrum Analyzer/Vector Network Analyzer designed by Scotty Sprowls (www.scottyspectrumanalyzer.com) and on top of the power supply to the right a homebrew 60MHz Vector Network Analyzer designed by Paul Kiciak (www.n2pk.com).